Black0nion/WebsocketGUI/README.md

 This is a simple GUI to test Websockets.

 ## Setup
-_NOTE: The website needs to be hosted on a webserver.
+*NOTE: The website needs to be hosted on a webserver.
 It doesn't work when you open it as a file because of CORS errors (if someone knows how to fix them, please open a PR).
 Described here are some ways to easily host the GUI on a Webserver.
-More instructions may follow._
+More instructions may follow.*
-### LiveServer
+### Live Server
-_Live Server is a Extension for Visual Studio Code providing you with many features like live reload._
+*Live Server* is a Extension for Visual Studio Code providing you with many features like live reload.
 1. Open the Repo in Visual Studio Code
 2. Install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 3. Press `Ctrl + Shift + P` to open the command palette, type in `Open with Live Server` and press enter